 Western Mediterranean cruises – how to choose

-Cruise itineraries that take in the Western Mediterranean are incredibly popular – meaning you have lots of choice when it comes to cruise line, ship and itinerary.
+Cruise itineraries that take in the Western Mediterranean are incredibly popular – meaning you have lots of choices when it comes to the cruise line, ship and itinerary.
 You’ll find cruises that visit of the major Mediterranean ports and attractions as well as smaller, less-known destinations.
 There’s a dizzying array of cities to visit, such as Rome, Seville, Nice, Florence, Venice and Barcelona, as well as smaller European islands such as Sicily and Sardinia.